Basler Fasnacht: a Carnival Like No Other

 What is truly unique though, are the lone pipers and drummers.
 Dressed in their particular costumes, they roam the streets of Basle for hours, on their own and playing the same tune on their pipe or drum over and over again.

 Waeggis and Alte Tante

 Here are several traditional disguises, the most popular being the Waeggis.
 People who are wearing these costumes, day and night, are allowed to tackle passers-by, telling them off or making fun of them.

 Make sure you are wearing a Fasnacht button, a plaque that is sold everywhere and comes in silver, gold, and bronze.
 If you don’t, a naughty Waeggis might come up to you and whack you over the head with his paper club.

 The traditional costumes are often worn by people who are the opposite to what they represent.
 Alte Tante (old aunt) is a favorite with young girls and Schickse (young girl) often conceals a respectable Basler matron.
 It’s essential that every part of the body, including the hands, are covered.
 The masks are only lifted a fraction to eat and drink.

 Like the lone pipers and drummers, their apparitions roam the streets and are free to tell anybody they meet what they think.
 It’s called intriguieren and a great part of the Fasnachr fun for the locals.

 Floats and parades

-Again, 4am is the crucial hour to say Good Bye to the Fasnacht after exactly 72 hours.
-Less organized and impressive than at the Morgestraich, the cliques gather for the last time and for a last concert of pipes and drums around Barfuesser and Muensterplatz.
+Again, 4 am is the crucial hour to say Good Bye to the Fasnacht after exactly 72 hours.
+Less organized and impressive than at the Morgestraich, the cliques gather for the last time and for the last concert of pipes and drums around Barfuesser and Muensterplatz.